 What are the limitations of the ACID properties?

-While ACID properties provide important guarantees for database transactions, they also have some limitations and trade-offs.
+Although the ACID properties provide important guarantees for database transactions, they also have limitations that the user should be aware of.
+In the following sections we look at the most important limitations.

 How can you implement ACID in databases?